Table of Contents

-Pink cocaine has been used a recreational party drug for over a decade.
+Pink Cocaine has been used a recreational party drug for over a decade.
 Although it is not Cocaine, it has similar side effects.
 Peruvian Pink Cocaine is common in South and Central America and is available as a powder or a pill.
 Intranasal and oral methods are most commonly used to ingest this drug.

-Difference between Cocaine and Pink Cocaine
+Difference between Cocaine and 2C-B

 Meanwhile, Peruvian Pink Cocaine has psychoactive properties and influences the serotonin system of the body.
 It has no safe, accepted medical use. which is why the DEA includes this drug on the Schedule I list of Controlled substances.